|

 Failing health

-TributesThere was a report that an inscribed tombstone had been erected not far from the Museum entrance to commemorate Mike's life, but no trace of it has been found, despite extensive enquiries, and general opinion is that it was misreported and never actually existed.
-However, a splendid Memorial Poem was written by F.C.W.
-Hiley, Assistant Keeper in the Museum's Department of Printed Books.
-Below is the poem's ending, and the whole work is appended at the end of this article.
+TributesThere was a report that an inscribed tombstone had been erected not far from the Museum entrance to commemorate Mike's life, but no trace of it has been found today, despite extensive enquiries, and general opinion is that it was misreported and never actually existed.
+This is a little strange in view of specific details given shortly after Mike's death, which describe a 'small tombstone, near the Great Russell Street entrance to the Museum' bearing the inscription, 'He assisted in keeping the main gate of the British Museum from February 1909 to January 1929.'
+It seems more likely that the stone was indeed erected but was later removed or destroyed, or perhaps concealed by subsequent alterations.
+However, the person reported to be responsible for it, F.C.W.
+Hiley, Assistant Keeper in the Museum's Department of Printed Books, also composed a splendid Memorial Poem.
+Below is its ending, and the whole work is appended at the end of this article.

 Old Mike!
 Farewell!
 We all regret you, In 1979, 50 years after the cat's death, a short 'Jubilee Reminiscence', in a limited edition, was prepared by R. B. Shaberman and reprised Mike's life.
 The two cartoons are taken from it, with acknowledgements to the author and to publisher Arthur Page of The Bookshop, Bloomsbury, London.
 Later catsOther cats followed Mike, although many remain anonymous.
 There was Belinda, an odd name for a ginger tom; he is remembered as 'a strong character, given to keeping warm on motor cars'.
 Suzie succeeded him; she was a black-and-white female who moved in with the warders and never missed a patrol of the buildings.
 Unlike Mike she liked people and became a familiar sight to visitors and staff alike; she died in May 1982 at the age of 16, prompting the Museum to print a short obituary in its Bulletin.
 Later there were Maisie and her offspring Pippin, Poppet and Pinkie; and Suzie the Second, who spent much of her time with workmen in the Control Room.
 When she became too old for life there she was retired to a private home.
 Unfortunately, as is the case with many former feline domains, there are today no longer any cats at the Museum.
 The above account of Mike is adapted from a pamphlet written in February 1929 'at the request of many friends of Mike' by his champion, Sir Ernest Wallis Budge, to commemorate the famous cat's life.
 It is entitled MIKE the CAT who assisted in keeping the Main Gate of the British Museum from February 1909 to January 1929, and was published by Richard Clay & Sons of Bungay, Suffolk.
+Time magazine evidently considered Mike's passing worthy of note, publishing an obituary in April 1929, and in January of the following year it also carried news of Budge's pamphlet (note that both links go to previews consisting of the first couple of paragraphs in each case; subscribers to Time can read the pieces in full by logging in).
 Grateful thanks go to the British Museum and especially to Dr Patricia Usick, Honorary Archivist, Department of Ancient Egypt and Sudan, for providing us with a copy of the pamphlet.
 Also to Dr Elizabeth Chase, City of London and Parliamentary Guide, for her valued help in trying to track down Mike's apparently non-existent tombstone. * * * * * * * * * * TO THE MEMORY OF All ye that learnèd hours beguile

 * * * * * * * * * * Read about more museum cats in our Featuring Felines section |

-If you would like to comment, or have further information about any of the British Museum cats,
+If you'd like to comment, or have further information about any of the British Museum cats,

 please contact me,